AbhiSaphire/Competitive-Programming-Solutions/README.md

 * [Basic STL](https://github.com/AbhiSaphire/Competitive-Programming-Solutions/tree/master/STL)

 ## Contributions
-Anyone who wants to start contributing to public repositories ths is the place for you.
+Anyone who wants to start contributing to public repositories this is the place for you.
 Any type of legit contribution will be appreciated.
 Contributions may include -
-* Documentation (Problem or/and Solution Explaination in Solution's as comments)
+* Documentation (Problem or/and Solution Explanation in Solution's as comments)
 * Improved algorithm implementation
 * Code cleaning
 * Code modularization